 Why is it important to learn dance?

-All styles of dance make for great cardio workouts since your heart rate gets challenged from executing the different moves.
-As dance works your body from all planes, including lateral and rotational, which turns on and conditions all muscles, dance is considered as one of the greatest forms of physical fitness.
+- All styles of dance make for great cardio workouts since your heart rate gets challenged from executing the different moves.
+As dance works your body from all planes, including lateral and rotational, which turns on and conditions all muscles, dance is considered one of the greatest forms of physical fitness.

-Through rhythm, counting, pattern, and moves, your brain is challenged when you dance, especially the areas of the brain that control memory and skills, such as planning and organizing; Therefore, these will improve.
+- Through rhythm, counting, pattern, and moves, your brain is challenged when you dance, especially the areas of the brain that control memory and skills, such as planning and organizing; Therefore, these will all improve.